 - a.
 What did you think of this article? - b.
-Do you want to know more about anything in the article? - c.
+Do you want to know more about anything in particular? - c.
 Are you interested in Tutankhamen? - d.
 Are you interested in ancient Egypt? - e.
 What do you know of ancient Egypt and the pharaohs? - f.
-Would you like to have lived in Egypt 3,300 years ago? - g.
+Would you like to have lived in Egypt at that time? - g.
 Would you like to be an archaeologist? - h.
 Have you ever seen a mummy? - i.
 Have you ever seen any mummy horror movies? - j.
 Would you like to go to the Valley of the Kings to visit Tutankhamen's tomb? - k.
-What other areas is forensic science used in? - 1.
+How useful is forensic science? - 1.
 Would you like to be a forensic scientist or artist? - m.
 What is your image of modern day Egypt? - n.
 Tutankhamen became king when he was nine.
 What kind of things do you think he had to do every day? - o.
 Did you like talking about Egypt and mummies etc? - p.
 Teacher / Student additional questions.